LeBobert/The-Textbox-Game/README.md

 credit to Please Dont Touch Anything for inspiration.

+credit to The Stanly Parible for even more inpiration.

 credit to LeBobert for writing the lines and writing the script for Tecbo to read.